-Toucan Diversity gave Emily the opportunity to become an accredited trainer and has now completed a Level 3 in Education and training.
+Toucan Diversity Training gave Emily the opportunity to become an accredited trainer.

-- To discuss own experiences of living with autism
+- Discuss own experiences of living with autism

-- To discuss the experiences of Autism from a parent’s and sibling’s perspective
+- Discuss the experiences of autism from parents’ and siblings’ perspectives

-- To identify the various traits linked to Autism and how they affect a person’s life
+- Identify the various traits linked to autism and how they affect a person’s life

 - PowerPoint presentation